-In accordance with the California Education Code, section 52176(b), EQ3 has an English Learner Advisory Committee (ELAC) as it has more than 21 EL scholars.
+In accordance with the California Education Code, section 52176(b), EQ6 will have an English Learner Advisory Committee (ELAC) as it will have more than 21 EL scholars.
 All parents with scholars attending the school in which the ELAC is established are eligible and encouraged to participate in the ELAC.
 The School Director ensures that ELAC members receive appropriate training.